 Overlooking the hill behind Fisherman’s Bastion we discovered a tiny, open-air bar complete with ice cream stand.
 Having walked for a good 4 hours by this point we seized on the opportunity to rest our feet, try some Hungarian ice cream (sour cherry for the win!) and sip a cooling sparkling apple mocktail as the sun hung in the sky.
 Close to Fisherman’s Bastion – er, not sure what it was called.
 Just wander.

 Levendula Kezmuves Fagylaltozo, known as the Lavender Ice Cream franchise was recommended to us as one of the best in Budapest, and usually having queues down the street waiting for their quirky flavours to hit the waffle cones, we knew we were onto a winner.
 Various locations.

-The skies were clear for our whole visit and the temperatures hovered around 30°C which was the perfect excuse for trying several glass of the local wine.
-As we pottered/instagrammed/snapchatted our way around Fisherman’s Bastion, we decided that taking in the glorious views from the ‘Panorama Cafe’ was too irresistable.
+The skies were clear for our whole visit and the temperatures hovered around 30°C which was the perfect excuse for trying several glasses of the local wine.
+As we pottered/instagrammed/snapchatted our way around Fisherman’s Bastion, we decided that taking in the glorious views from the ‘Panorama Cafe’ was too irresistible.
 Ground Level of the Fisherman’s Bastion.

 We nipped into the Art Deco glory that is the Four Seasons Hotel, and sipped refreshing cocktails/mocktails tucked away in the wings of the opulent foyer.
 Pest Bank of the Chain Bridge – Gresham Palace,